hetvvishah/OIBSIP/README.md

-# OIBSIP
+# OIBSIP_Task1
-This repository contains all the tasks for the OIBSIP internship
+This repository contains task 1 of the OIBSIP internship